 The Company is a sponsoring member of the Government Securities Division of the Fixed Income Clearing Corporation's ("FICC") Sponsored Repo program.
-Clients of the Company, as sponsored members, can transact in overnight securities repurchase and resale agreements, which are cleared through FICC.
+Clients of the Company, as sponsored members, can transact in securities repurchase and resale agreements, which are cleared through FICC.
 As sponsoring member, the Company guarantees to FICC the prompt and full payment and performance of its clients' obligations.
 The Company minimizes credit exposure under this guarantee by either obtaining a security interest or title transfer in its sponsored member clients/collateral and their contractual rights under sponsored member transactions.
 Therefore, the Company's exposure is estimated to be an amount substantially lower than the maximum potential payout amount.
 The collateral amount in which the Company has a security interest is approximately equal to the maximum potential payout amount of the guarantee.
-At March 31, 2022, the guaranteed amount of overnight repurchase and resale agreements was \$13.8 billion and \$3.9 billion, respectively.
+At March 31, 2025, the guaranteed amount of repurchase was \$46.6 billion, of which \$46.2 billion were overnight and \$0.4 billion had a term of less than 30 days.